-Buick Lacrosse owners have reported 9 problems related to steering rack and pinion (under the steering category).
+Buick Lacrosse owners have reported 11 problems related to steering rack and pinion (under the steering category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Buick Lacrosse based on all problems reported for the Lacrosse.

 The contact owns a 2008 Buick Lacrosse.
 While driving approximately 45 mph, the front end of the vehicle shook violently and caused the contact to lose control of the vehicle.
 The contact crashed into the rear of a second vehicle.
 The front passenger suffered a broken nose and received medical attention.
 A police report was filed.
 The vehicle was towed to the dealer.
 The technician diagnosed that the rack and pinion was faulty and needed to be replaced.
 The vehicle was repaired, but the failure recurred.
 The manufacturer was notified, but no solution was offered.
 The failure mileage was 100,000.

 See all problems of the 2008 Buick Lacrosse .

 The contact owns a 2006 Buick Lacrosse.
 The contact stated that while turning, there was an abnormal noise coming from the front end of the vehicle.
 The vehicle was taken to an independent mechanic where the rack and pinion and motor mounts were replaced.
 The manufacturer was made aware of the failure.
 The failure mileage was 120,446 and the current mileage was 127,289.